angular/angular/aio/content/guide/router-tutorial-toh.md

 <code-example header="src/app/auth/auth.guard.ts (v2)" path="router/src/app/auth/auth.guard.2.ts"></code-example>

 This guard returns a synchronous boolean result or a `UrlTree`.
 If the user is logged in, it returns `true` and the navigation continues.
-Otherwise, it redirects to a login page &mdash; a page you haven't created yet.
+Otherwise, it redirects to a login page; a page you haven't created yet.
 Returning a `UrlTree` tells the `Router` to cancel the current navigation and schedule a new one to redirect the user.

 <a id="add-login-component"></a>